2021 CEBL season

 The 2021 CEBL season was the third season of the Canadian Elite Basketball League (CEBL).
 It began on June 24, 2021.
 The CEBL planned to have fans at the home arenas, depending on the situation of the pandemic but would have had regional bubbles if needed.
-On June 10, 2021, the league announced that teams would be playing at their home arenas, but fans are still dependant on the provincial governments.
+On June 10, 2021, the league announced that teams would be playing at their home arenas, but fans are still dependent on the provincial governments.
 On June 21, 2021, the league announced the playoffs would start on August 14, where four teams will play for two spots in the Championship Weekend.
 The final two spots will be filled in by the top team in the league and by the host team, Edmonton Stingers.
 The Championship Weekend will be held from August 18 to 22.
 Starting July 21, all seven teams were allowed to bring some amount of fans (either full capacity or limited) to the home games.
 The Edmonton Stingers defeated the Niagara River Lions 101–65 for their 2nd consecutive CEBL title, becoming the league's first back-to-back champions.